 At Wallingford we currently study the OCR Chemistry (A) Specification.
-Many of the topics we will explore at KS5 will be familiar from your GCSE studies such as atomic structure, rates or reaction and chemical equilibria.
-We will simply develop your understanding of these concepts further as well as introducing new concepts such as organic chemistry, moles, enthalpy and entropy.
+Many of the topics we will explore at KS5 will be familiar from your GCSE studies such as atomic structure, rates or reaction and chemical equilibria, moles and organic chemistry.
+We will simply develop your understanding of these concepts further as well as introducing new concepts such as organic synthesis, analytical techniques, such as spectrometry and spectroscopy, enthalpy and entropy.
 During your first year you will master lots of new skills, both practical and theoretical, which we will then build on further in the second year of your course